-Oil paintings are typically thick, and often include multiple layers of paint before the piece is complete.
-As a best practice, it may be easiest to simply scratch your signature into the paint.
+Oil paintings are typically thick and often include multiple layers of paint before the piece is complete.
+As a best practice, it may be easiest to scratch your signature into the paint simply.
 Once you have a dry base layer of paint, scratch the signature into a semi-wet top layer of paint.
 Use the end of a brush or a paint knife to make a clear signature.

 Acrylic paintings are similar to oil paintings, but the paint dries much faster.
 You need to be a bit more intentional about when you sign the acrylic painting (we’ll talk about when to sign later in the article).
 Using paint thinner with some acrylic paint makes the medium easier to manipulate.
 The result is a smooth, clean signature.

 Watercolor paintings dry even faster than acrylic paintings, but the thinness allows for very easy signatures.
-Most artists use a high-quality archival pen or even a paint pen to sign their watercolor piece.
+Most artists use a high-quality archival pen or even a paint pen to sign their watercolor pieces.

 Regardless of the medium, be sure to sign your painting before you varnish it.

 It’s important to consider where you place your signature.
 Traditionally, signatures are written on the bottom left of the painting’s front side.
 This is where most art collectors will expect a signature, although that doesn’t mean you must sign there.
 There are no rules of where to sign, just best practices.